 The Cemetery reserves the right to halt all construction work between November 1 and April 15.
 Foundations will not be built during freezing weather.

 No deliveries of construction materials, etc. will be accepted on Saturday, Sunday, holidays or days preceding a holiday.

 Only markers, monuments, mausoleums, vases or light fixtures of acceptable design, materials, workmanship and durability are permitted.
-If defects and/or deficiences become apparent during installation, the work will be stopped and the defects/deficiences corrected.
+If defects and/or deficiencies become apparent during installation, the work will be stopped and the defects/deficiencies corrected.
 If corrections cannot be made, or if the lot owner does not correct them within a reasonable time, the entire structure will be removed by Cemetery’s management at the lot owner’s expense.

 Lot owners are liable for any damage to adjoining lots or other property in the cemetery caused by construction work on mausoleums, monuments, markers, etc. Vandalism or damage caused by forces beyond the control of Cemetery is the responsibility of the individual lot owner.

 Trees, Shrubs, and Flowers